ned14/outcome/doc/src/content/changelog/_index.md

 : Due to installability of standalone Outcome (e.g. `make install`) breaking itself rather more frequently than is ideal, installability is now tested on CI per commit.

+Coroutines support has been documented
+: The coroutines support added in v2.1.2 has now been properly documented.

 ### Bug fixes: